RosettaCommons/documentation/application_documentation/rna/drrafter.md

 **Step 3**: Identify regions where RNA coordinates are missing.

-**Step 4**: Use DRRAFTER to build the missing RNA coordinates.
+**Step 4**: Use DRRAFTER to build the missing RNA coordinates and assess the accuracy of the models.
 The sections below describe how to perform this step.

+**Step 5**: Visually inspect at least the top 10 scoring DRRAFTER models.
+Be on the lookout for models that do not fit well in the density, RNA models that are built into protein density, or "distorted" models.
+This step is essential!

 ##How to use DRRAFTER to build missing RNA coordinates
 All DRRAFTER runs are set up with DRRAFTER.py.
 An example command line is provided below: